About the Regional Council

 • in Sweden: Norrbotten and Västerbotten

-The establishment of a forum for the interregional Barents cooperation is an acknowledgement of the importance of local knowledge, the ability to identify the most urgent common priorities and the capacity to carry out cross-border projects and cooperate on implementation of common programmes.
+The establishment of a forum for the interregional Barents cooperation is an acknowledgement of the importance of local knowledge, the ability to identify the most urgent common priorities in the regions and the capacity to carry out cross-border projects and cooperate on implementation of common programmes.

 The Chairmanship of the Barents Regional Council rotates biennially between its member counties.
 The Regional Council convenes twice a year.
 The Regional Council’s meetings are prepared by the Regional Committee, which consists of civil servants from the member county administrations.